FailAcademy/learning/wdp-vancouver/_lessons/week-06/02-php-cont.md

 ## Exercise 1

-Let's use the PHP `date()` function to convert the dates as they appear in the JSON file to be be formatted as pictured in the design comp on our blog.
+Let's use the PHP `date()` function to convert the dates as they appear in the JSON file to be formatted as pictured in the design comp on our blog.

 ---